banjo/hoks/README.md

   * filter: if "/" is included it matches the whole path, otherwise it matches the file name even though it is in a subdirectory
 * git-install-hook
   * is used for install on lock change
+* custom hooks
+  * Can be added directly in the settings, runs in the end